-How Reiki can help fibromyalgia
+How can Reiki help fibromyalgia?

-For those of you who do not know much about fibromyalgia (FM), it is a condition that presents intense, chronic muscle pain in various, or all areas of the body at the same time, and other symptoms include sleep disturbance, IBS, depression, constant headaches, lethargy and inability to move; for instance, if the legs are “under attack” at that time, the slightest touch/movement will be very painful.
+For those of you who do not know much about fibromyalgia (FM), it is a condition that presents intense, chronic muscle pain in various, or all areas of the body at the same time.
+Other symptoms include sleep disturbance, IBS, depression, constant headaches, lethargy and inability to move; for instance, if the legs are 'under attack' at that time, the slightest touch/movement will be very painful.
 Often even not moving at all, is just as painful as trying to move.

-Then there is the mental fatigue, where you have “brain fog” and can’t think.
+Then there is the mental fatigue, where you have 'brain fog' and can’t think.
 There is often no telling when these flare-ups will occur, so it can be difficult to plan your life around when you are feeling OK.
-Winter can make things worse, as the muscles may already be tense from the cold so sufferers usually find that the summer or being abroad in the sun can ease pain/frequency of attacks.
+Winter can make things worse, as the muscles may already be tense from the cold, so sufferers usually find that the summer or being abroad in the sun can ease pain/frequency of attacks.

-Fibromyalgia can be triggered by a life event such as a severe injury, a traumatic break-up or loss of a loved one.
+Fibromyalgia can be triggered by a life event, such as a severe injury, a traumatic break-up or loss of a loved one.
 It tends to develop later in life but some sufferers notice symptoms as young as 30 years of age or younger.
 As there is no specific test to determine whether you have it, negative blood tests for other conditions with similar symptoms, will then usually result in an FM diagnosis.

 What is Reiki?

 Reiki (pronounced “ray key”), is a complementary, holistic healing energy that works alongside Western medical care.
 It is non-invasive and clients will remain fully clothed, lying on a couch, whilst the practitioner channels the healing energy to them.

-- It is non-invasive and “hands-off” so no pressure on afflicted areas
+- It is non-invasive and “hands-off” so no pressure on afflicted areas.

-- It is a natural pain reliever
+- It is a natural pain reliever.

-- Promotes a restful night’s sleep
+- Promotes a restful night’s sleep.

-- Regular Reiki will re-balance irregular sleeping patterns
+- Regular Reiki will re-balance irregular sleeping patterns.

-- Relieves stress and anxiety
+- Relieves stress and anxiety.

-- Is a natural mood lifter/enhancement
+- Is a natural mood lifter/enhancement.

-- Encourages better circulation and elimination of toxins
+- Encourages better circulation and elimination of toxins.

-- Helps depression
+- Helps depression.

-- Improved mental clarity
+- Improved mental clarity.

-- Helps muscle stiffness
+- Helps muscle stiffness.

-Some Reiki practitioners use crystals and this is also something that can be very beneficial, as crystal therapy when used with Reiki, will amplify the results.
+Some Reiki practitioners use crystals and this is also something that can be very beneficial, as crystal therapy, when used with Reiki, will amplify the results.

-Where a client has an ongoing condition such as FM, regular sessions are recommended, as the results are cumulative.
+Where a client has an ongoing condition such as fibromyalgia, regular sessions are recommended, as the results are cumulative.
 As this can sometimes be difficult to manage against time and financial constraints, it may also be recommended that the client studies Level 1 Reiki, which includes the attunement to the Reiki healing energy.

 Find a Reiki healer